 Mercado Municipal – This ‘touristy’ riverside market is very clean and organised.
 It’s a good place to buy souvenirs or to have a refreshing fruit juice (made from amazing Amazonian fruits).

 Meeting of the Waters

 The Meeting of the Waters is composed of water from the Rio Negro and Rio Solimões Rivers.
 They meet up to form the Lower Amazon River, but do not mix together initially.
 This amazing phenomenon stretches for 6 km (3.7 mi) and is caused by irreconcilable differences in the water properties between the two rivers.

 The Rio Negro, as the name implies, is a river of water that looks nearly black.
-It is relatively clear of sediment but has obtained its tea-like color from large quantities of plant material steeping in the water as it comes down through the jungles of Colombia.
-The water has an average temperature of 28 degrees Celsius (82.4 degrees Fahrenheit) and flows slowly at about 2 kilometers per hour (1.24 mph).
+It is relatively clear of sediment but has obtained its tea-like colour from large quantities of plant material steeping in the water as it comes down through the jungles of Colombia.
+The water has an average temperature of 28 degrees Celsius (82.4 degrees Fahrenheit) and flows slowly at about 2 kilometres per hour (1.24 mph).

 The best place to stay is in the historic old town where you have a good selection of guest houses, restaurants, bars and cafes and everything is within walking distance.

 I stayed at the wonderful Boutique Hotel Casa Teatro which is across the road from the Opera house and in close proximity to all the sights in the old town.
 The neighbourhood is very pedestrian friendly with loads of dining and entertainment options.

 If you prefer something more modern, there are many international chain hotels in the new town.
 There are plenty of options on booking.com